rwl/pylon/README.rst

 - AC power flow (Newton-Raphson method)

-Note: Much of the code for the above features is translated from the excellent work of Ray D. Zimmerman, Carlos E. Murillo-Sanchez & Deqiang (David) Gan for the [http://www.pserc.cornell.edu/matpower MATPOWER] project and Frederico Milano for the [http://www.power.uwaterloo.ca/~fmilano/psat.htm PSAT] project.
+Note: Much of the code for the above features is translated from the excellent work of Ray D. Zimmerman, Carlos E. Murillo-Sanchez and Deqiang (David) Gan for the [http://www.pserc.cornell.edu/matpower MATPOWER] project and Frederico Milano for the [http://www.power.uwaterloo.ca/~fmilano/psat.htm PSAT] project.